ibm-sterling-devops/ansible-ibm-sterling/docs/playbooks/deploy_ocp_cdws.md

 ## Deploy you Connect:Direct WebService

-### 1. Run the Plabook

-To run playbook the playbook
+1) To run the playbook

 ```bash
 ansible-playbook playbooks/deploy_cdws.yml